-First, let’s discuss the mechanics of a watch (This applies specifically to a mechanical watch that needs to be wound up, not a battery operated quartz watch).
-These watches run off of a wound up steel spring.
+(This applies specifically to a mechanical watch that needs to be wound up, not a battery-operated quartz watch).
+Mechanical watches obtain power from a wound-up steel spring.
 When wound and running this spring exerts a relatively large amount of sideways pressure to the pivots on a series of gears (called the power train).
 As it runs these pivots are subject to friction and wear if not kept lubricated.
 Even if the works (known as the movement) looks clean and runs fine, the oil and grease evaporates and thickens over the course of several years even if the watch has not been wound.
-If the watch is run in this state, this increased friction will wear heavily on the pivots and jewels and eventually require costly repair.
-The parts that control the setting of the hands get high pressure wear each time the stem is pulled out (or lever) and will start grinding against each other as the grease ages.
+If the watch is run in this state, this increased friction will wear heavily on the pivots and jewels and eventually require costly repairs.
+Pieces with added complications such as calendars, automatic modules, and chronograph functions contain numerous moving parts that are wearing down with daily use.

 A regularly serviced watch can last for many many years.
 But if one adopts the “wait until the watch stops” philosophy, then the parts will start wearing out.
 The number of remaining factory parts for vintage watches is finite, and the cost to replace these parts will only increase.
 So the longer you wait to service your watch, the higher the cost will be.
 It may even become impractical to repair a heavily worn-out watch.
 Here is a good article on this particular issue with Rolex watches.